Cabinet of Sarawak

 The cabinet of Sarawak (Malay: Kabinet Sarawak) serves as the primary decision-making body within the executive branch of the Government of Sarawak.
 Its composition mirrors that of the federal level, albeit on a smaller scale.
 At its core is the Premier, appointed by the Yang di-Pertua Negeri (Governor) based on their ability to secure majority support in the Sarawak State Legislative Assembly.
 The Cabinet comprises ministers drawn from the legislative body, appointed by the Premier's recommendation.

 Much like at the federal level, each Cabinet minister heads a specific ministry.
 However, due to variations in federal and state jurisdictions, certain portfolios may differ between the two levels of government.

 History

-Cabinet of Sarawak today is founded at 22.7.1963 the day when Sarawak gain independence from British Empire.
+The Supreme Council served as the executive branch of the government prior to Sarawak's independence, led by the Rajah of Sarawak.
+Then-Rajah Charles Brooke primarily appointed relatives, friends and family members to the cabinet, each in charge of specific races or divisions in Sarawak.

-Prior to the Cabinet of Sarawak, it is the Supreme Council, during the reign of Second Rajah of Sarawak, Rajah Charles Anthoni Johnson Brooke, His Majesty has appointed chief of each race and chief of each divisions in Sarawak to the Supreme Council, Rajah is the Head of the Supreme Council with Englishman mainly Rajah relatives, friends and family members serving as secretary and officer within the Supreme Council.
+Upon independence on Sarawak Day, Supreme Council members appointed by outgoing governor Alexander Waddell became the first Cabinet of Sarawak.